 There are about 1,200 ancient Bauhinia trees here.
 The households live on a rather steep mountainside, each house is divided into layers clinging to the concrete road that curves in the middle of the village like a fish bone.
 Photo: Thien Nguyen

 Mr. Thien Nguyen, a photography enthusiast, living in Dien Bien, has been to Nam Cum many times over the past month, since the season of Bauhinia flowers blooming.
 "The Bauhinia roots here are rough, stained with time, the flowers bloom pure white, pure, showing a strong vitality.
 Each Bauhinia tree has a different shape and characteristics.
-That completely natural beauty makes me surprised every time I come here, giving me new emotions to compose," said Mr. Thien.
+That completely natural beauty makes me surprised every time I come here, giving me new emotions to compose," Mr. Thien said.
 Photo: Thien Nguyen

 During her recent 4-day trip to Dien Bien, Ms. Dung (Hanoi) spent time visiting Nam Cum.
 When entering the village, she felt like she was "lost in a fairy tale world": white Ban flowers blooming, showing off their colors in the mountains and forests, intertwined with the green of young rice.
-"The villagers are still poor, no household has set up a homestay, but they really respect and protect the ancient Ban trees.
+"The people in the village are still poor, no household has a homestay yet, but they really respect and protect the ancient Ban trees.
 That impressed and moved me," Ms. Dung shared.
 Photo: Dung Nguyen

-According to the leaders of Muong Ang district, the locality has decided to build this place into a community tourism village to promote its unique and rare beauty, while helping local people gradually change their way of doing business and improve their lives.
+According to the leaders of Muong Ang district, the locality has decided to build this place into a community tourism village to promote its unique and rare beauty, while helping the local people gradually change their way of doing business and improve their lives.
 Photo: Thien Nguyen

 Vietnamnet.vn